-Figure 8-1: Functions during the life-cycle of a user session
+Figure 8-1: Basic information model

-Overview of service information model
+Session information model

-The core element of the service information model is the user sessions.
 Access networks establish and operate user sessions to deliver service to the attached terminals.
 The link between the terminal and the user is built through a subscription, which is used by a terminal to link its user with the service provider authorizing the usage of network resources.